 The company behind Bimuno (Clasado) is now based in Reading in UK.
 It employs over 40 people.
 Bimuno is further validated and distributed through partnerships with a wide range of organisations, including the IBS network, British Global Travel Health Association, British Dietetic Association’s specialist interest groups, Association of British Travel Agents (ABTA) and Eurochange.
 Travel Health clinics have also partnered with Bimuno and have incorporated it into part of their regular advice to travelers.

-Robert Rastall, Professor of Food Biotechnology, Department for Food and Nutritional Sciences, University of Reading
+Professor Robert Rastall, Professor of Food Biotechnology, Department of Food and Nutritional Sciences, School of Chemistry, Food & Pharmacy, University of Reading